mims-harvard/CUREBench/tutorials/gpt_oss_20b_info/tutorial_gptoss20b.md

 source ~/.bashrc
 ```

-> Hardware note: GPT-OSS-20B requires \~16GB VRAM.
+> Hardware note:
->
+> * GPT-OSS-20B runs on a single 16–24 GB GPU using **MXFP4 quantization** (BF16 activations).
+GPT-OSS-20B uses MXFP4 quantization for MoE weights and BF16 for activations.
+Use torch_dtype=torch.bfloat16 if not quantized.
 > * For safe testing, use the **dry-run** test (no GPU OOM risk).
 > * For full inference, an A100/H100 or equivalent is recommended.

-> Precision note: GPT-OSS-20B uses MXFP4 quantization for MoE weights and BF16 for activations.
-Use torch_dtype=torch.bfloat16 if not quantized.
+> * If want to run FP16 quantization, takes about ~40–50 GB VRAM (e.g., A100, H100,or equivalent).
+> * CPU-only inference is possible but very slow.

 ---